franmsilva/tripwiser/README.md

 npm install
 ```

-3. Create a .env file with the following variables:
+3. In the root, create a .env file with the following variables:
 ```
 PORT=YOUR_PORT_HERE
 APOLLO_INTROSPECTION=true